scientific-python/docstub/docs/user_guide.md

     d: str
 ```

+### Write a manual stub file

-If that is not possible, you can – for now – fallback to writing a correct stub file by hand.
+If all of the above does not solve your issue, you can fall back to writing a correct stub file by hand.
 Docstub will preserve this file and integrated it with other automatically generated stubs.